Reviews You Can Rely On

 Microphone

-After recording a simple audio file, we compared the sound quality to the other devices in the review.
 The HyperX's microphone delivers reasonably clear audio, though there are some harsh sibilants.
-As for muting, the effect was complete.
+The muting effect was complete.
 Finally, the background noise picked up by the mic was minimal to nonexistent.
-But overall, the audio sounds pretty good.
+Overall, the audio sounds pretty good.

 hyperx cloud alpha wireless - the mic on the hyperx delivers reasonably good sound, though it...